 Thank you for your interest in the Honors Program at Liberty University.
 Our Honors curriculum is designed to provide highly motivated students of above average ability the opportunity to achieve their highest intellectual and creative potential.
-We currently have 637 Honors students from 44 states and 12 foreign countries in our program receiving academic scholarships, 48 of whom are National Merit Finalists on full scholarship and 65 National Merit Commended students on full tuition scholarship.
+We currently have 645 Honors students from 44 states and 10 foreign countries in our program receiving academic scholarships, including 61 National Merit Finalists on full scholarship and 65 National Merit Commended students on full tuition scholarship.

-If you are a high school senior with an SAT of 1270 or an ACT of 29 and an unweighted GPA of 3.50, or a college student with a 3.50 GPA and are in your second semester freshman year, you may qualify for an Honors scholarship, which is $4,000 per year.
+If you are a high school senior with an SAT of 1270 or an ACT of 29 and have an unweighted GPA of 3.50, or are a college student with a 3.50 GPA with no more than 60 college credits, you may qualify for an Honors scholarship, which is $4,000 per year.
 An Honors student who meets the grade point average criteria can amass up to $16,000 worth of scholarships over four years.

 Please peruse the qualifications for entrance into the Liberty University Honors Program.
-If you meet these qualifications, simply download the online Honors_Application.pdf.
+If you meet these qualifications, simply download the online Honors Application.

 The number of Honors scholarships is limited, so students are encouraged to make application to the program early in the spring semester.
-When applying, please send all the materials--application, transcripts, essay and three letters of recommendation--in one envelope to the Honors office.
+When applying, please send all the materials--Honors application, transcripts, SAT/ACT scores, essay, and three letters of recommendation--in one envelope to the Honors Program office.